M-Zuber/grunt-release-name-generator/README.md

 ### Referencing release names within other tasks

 Once run, the generated release names can be referenced within other tasks under the `global.release_name` property.

+## FAQ

+##### Are the same release names ever generated?

+No. The plugin maintains a list of generated release names in the `.grunt/grunt-release-name-generator` directory.
+Once a release name is generated, it will not be re-used.